Haiderahandali/Chaikin-algorithm/README.md

 ![a photo of the algorithm](algorithm-in-action.png)

 ## Dependencies
-SDL, was used to draw the points, you can edit the library
+SDL, was used to draw the points, the CMakeLists.txt Assumes it was installed in the standard unix path (/usr/local/lib) as well as the headers are inside (/usr/local/include) you may edit the CMakeLists.txt otherwise